fabda/FiGoCo/README.md

 ### 3) Demo

-A demonstration model has been trained on the Mitochondria Dataset [here](about:blank) using Keras.
+A demonstration model has been trained on the Electron Microscopy Dataset from [EPFL](https://www.epfl.ch/labs/cvlab/data/data-em/) using Keras.
 In order to run the Demo, you must download the 3 following file:

 - Trained Keras model (HDF5 format \*.h5): [here](https://drive.google.com/uc?export=download&id=1490iIpziiom7g36YluBHlzEGCtaKPjb1)